Steve-Fenton/jekyll-boilerplate/_pages/about/getting-started.md

 ## Adjusting the Theme

-You can then edit the CSS variables, or write your own stylesheet.
+You can then edit the CSS variables in `/assets/css/vars.css`, or completely replace the stylesheets.
 We strongly recommend sticking with the supplied HTML and using your CSS chops to make style changes.

 ## Writing Content